qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 Konveyor’s analysis is based on static code analysis and heuristics, detecting elements such as JDBC statements, web frameworks, hardcoded paths, or `sun.*` classes.
 The output can be produced in HTML or JSON and integrated directly into CI/CD pipelines.

-### Example: Analyzing a Java Application with the Konveyor CLI Kantra
+### Example: Analyzing A Java Application With The Konveyor CLI Kantra

 To analyze a Java application using the Konveyor CLI tool Kantra, you can follow these steps:

-**1. Install the Kantra CLI by downloading it from the [Kantra releases page](https://github.com/konveyor/kantra/releases).**
+1. Install the Kantra CLI by downloading it from the [Kantra releases page](https://github.com/konveyor/kantra/releases).

-**2. Once installed, you can run the following command to analyze your Java application for cloud readiness:**
+2. Once installed, you can run the following command to analyze your Java application for cloud readiness:

 ```bash
 kantra \